evoluteur/structured-filter/README.md

 - is empty - null
 - is not empty - nn

-A condition is defined by a field, an operator, and 1 or several values.
+A condition is defined by a field, an operator, and one or several values.

 ### Search query definition

 A search query is a set of search conditions.
 Here is an example of search query (with 2 conditions), displayed as a javascript object, a readable string, or a URL.

-Using the method .val()
+Using the method **.val()**

 ```javascript
     [